ICULingLab/phontyp/index.md

 ## Welcome to the project page for "Phonetic typology from cross-linguistic perspectives (PhonTyp)"
 ## 通言語的観点からみた音声類型論

-Project duration: April 2021 - March 2024
+- Project duration: April 2021 - March 2024
-Project Leader: Seunghun J. Lee (International Christian University, University of Venda, IIT Guwahati) Project Leader: Daisuke Shinagawa (AA-ken)
+- Project Leader: Seunghun J. Lee (International Christian University, University of Venda, IIT Guwahati)
+- Project Leader: Daisuke Shinagawa (AA-ken)

+1. Topics by year
+  - Year 1: plosives
+  - Year 2: fricatives
+  - Year 3: nasals

+2. Members (affiliation, language(s))

 You can use the [editor on GitHub](https://github.com/ICULingLab/phontyp/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.